Optimize Warehouse Value Added Services with Python

 • 1 Leather Belt that requires an Anti-theft tag, Label Sewing and Re-packing

-Because they are sold together, these SKUs need to be ready at the same time and co-packed together to be ready for shipping to stores as soon as possible after the following steps:
+Because they are sold together, they need to be ready at the same time and co-packed together before shipping to stores.

 Step 1: Unloading and transfer of the pallet to the staging area — (CAD Model by Author)